 • Photo Gallery updated 7th March. with a new gallery.

-• Events and Observing sessions: we have the following events planned this year, listed here, at our Kenley Observatory.
+• Events and Observing sessions: we have the following events planned, listed here, at our Kenley Observatory.

 Above are photographs taken by some of our members (click on any photograph for a larger image and can also be viewed here).
 The supernova is the star below centre about half way down the galaxy.
 Now at magnitude 10.5 it can be viewed through small to medium sized telescopes against a dark sky.

 • The annual BBC Stargazing LIVE occurred last week and here is the list of events following on from it.
 Our society participated by attending the Royal Holloway University, Egham, Surrey TW20 0EX on Thursday 9 Jan from the afternoon to 9:30pm.
 Given the clear skies and many telescopes it was a great success, with an estimated several thousand people observing the Moon, the planet Jupiter and several deep sky objects.
 Event photographs.

 • The Astronomy page now has links to what can be seen in the the night sky right now.